 "When we do what we do for good reasons, then we’ve got nothing to worry about.
 There’s no better reason than family." - Walter White

-Show creator Vince Gilligan has recently come up with a new favorite reason as to why many viewers dislike Skyler.
-Paraphrasing here, the explanation is essentially “viewers dislike and can’t identify with helpless characters, because no one wants to feel helpless themselves.”
-He says that although Skyler tries to fight back against her husband’s actions, she is ultimately stuck between turning Walt in and ruining her family, or helping Walt launder his money so that she can help keep him from getting caught (which would ruin the family).
+Vince Gilligan has recently come up with a new favorite reason as to why many viewers dislike Skyler.
+Paraphrasing here, the explanation is essentially, “viewers dislike and can’t identify with helpless characters, because no one wants to feel helpless themselves.”
+He defines Skyler’s “helplessness” as the dilemma she faces between turning Walt in and devastating her family, or helping Walt launder his money so that she can help keep him from getting caught (Preventing the devastation of the family).
 She chooses the latter.

 I think Vince is 100% wrong on this.
-Having read a fair amount of Skyler hate posts, one thing people seem to dislike most is her reputation of being a controlling nag.
-I’ve seen viewers of the show point to the “talking pillow” scene early in season one as evidence of how she has emasculated her husband and attempts to dictate how he should live (or not live) his life.
-She tries to kick him out of the house once she finds out about the drug dealing.
-She refuses to let him buy his son an expensive car.
+Having read a fair amount of Skyler-hate posts, one thing people seem to dislike most is her supposed “controlling” disposition.
+They hate that she wants Walt to get chemotherapy, that she kicks him out of the house when she finds out about the drug dealing, that she refuses to let Walt use his drug money to buy his son a nice car.
 They don’t see a helpless character, they see a character that should be more helpless.

 The problem here is that labeling all of this as some self-centered grasp at control is incredibly dismissive.
 I’d go as far as to say that all of Skyler’s actions throughout the series are done with one thing in mind: her children.

 Skyler doesn’t want Walt to give up on chemotherapy, because she wants her kids to have their father around for as long as possible.
 She kicks him out of the house when she finds out he’s a drug dealer because she is fearful that Walt’s actions will bring danger to their home.
-She refuses to let Walter Jr. keep the expensive car because it will raise suspicions as to how they could afford it, which could mean their children eventually finding out their father is a drug dealer.
+She refuses to let Walter Jr. keep the expensive car because it will raise suspicions as to how they could afford it, which could mean their children eventually finding out about their father’s crimes.
 She helps launder Walt’s money for the same reason.

 Even her affair with Ted, which most people see as a passive-aggressive way of getting back at Walt, is done for her children.
 That’s right, there’s nothing “passive” about it at all.
 Skyler has her affair as a way to aggressively anger Walt into divorcing her.
-Which means him leaving the house.
+Creating as much physical and emotional distance as possible.
 Which means her children are no longer trapped in the crosshairs of a drug empire.

 for the kids.